fybrik/fybrik/site/docs/tasks/multicluster.md

 * Razee watch keeper (installed on all clusters)
 * Razee cluster subscription manager (installed on all clusters)
-* RazeeDash API (installed on controller cluster/as cloud service)
+* RazeeDash API (installed on coordinator cluster/as cloud service)

 Both methods below describe how the above components can be installed depending on what RazeeDash deployment method is used.